 The legalization of marijuana for medicinal purposes has spurred intense interest by consumers in over-the-counter products containing CBD and hemp oil, especially for chronic pain relief.
 The review in Mayo Clinic Proceedings summarizes the latest research, as well as the current legal status of CBD and hemp oils, and concludes that the products are potentially useful for chronic pain and addiction management.
 The study’s lead author is Harrison J. VanDolah, a third-year medical student at Creighton University School of Medicine.

 With CBD a hot consumer trend, physicians may find it easy to dismiss them as unproven and untested.
-Dr. Bauer encourages health care professionals to learn as much as possible and develop an expertise about these products, and take their patients’ interest seriously.
+Dr. Bauer encourages healthcare professionals to learn as much as possible and develop an expertise about these products, and take their patients’ interests seriously.